watson-developer-cloud/node-red-node-watson/README.md

 ### New in version 0.4.30
 - New services utilities to handle node-red app name clash problems
+- New V1 Discovery Node
-- Implementation of Experimental Discovery Node methods
+- Implementation of Discovery Node query, list and get details methods

 ### New in version 0.4.29
 -  Fix to Document Conversion Node to preserve full msg object